-If you're in the market for a new home after age 60, you need to think differently than when you were in your 30s.
+If you're in the market to buy a new primary home after age 60, you need to adjust your thinking a bit from when you were, say, in your 30s.
 The margin for error is much smaller now, and it will be harder to recover from a poor financial move.
 Proper risk management is key.

 If this sounds a bit unnerving, it should.
-Anytime you're considering investing hundreds of thousands of dollars in a single asset later in life—and an asset that needs considerable care and maintenance—you need to know exactly what you're doing and why.
+Any time you're considering investing hundreds of thousands of dollars in a single asset later in life—an asset that needs considerable care and maintenance, no less—you need to know exactly what you're doing and why.
 We'll discuss the central considerations here, including:

-Perhaps you know exactly why you hope to buy, but it's worth taking a closer look at, nonetheless.
+Even if you know exactly why you hope to buy, it's worth taking a closer look at this issue.
 For example, are you looking for a vacation home, an income property, or simply a place to live?
 (This article will assume the latter.)
 Are you looking to downsize or otherwise change your lifestyle?
 Do you value the pride of homeownership more than the flexibility of renting?
-Do you assume buying is a better financial move than renting?
+Do you assume that buying is a better financial move than renting?

 Some people realize they aren't exactly sure about their motivation for (and expectations of) buying.
 They might have gotten excited about relatively low real estate prices somewhere, or have fallen prey to received wisdom or urging by friends and family.

-The fact is, buying a home—or a particular type of home—might not be the solution you think it.
-You might even discover that you value the perks of renting more than owning—such as low maintenance costs, smaller commitment, fun amenities, fewer surprise expenses, and fewer headaches in general.
+The fact is, buying a home—or a particular type of home—might not be the solution you think it is.
+You might even discover that you'd appreciate the perks of renting more than owning—such as low maintenance costs, smaller commitment, fun amenities, fewer surprise expenses, and fewer headaches in general.

-So if the home you're looking at is, say, a condo by a golf course, but your doctor says that your 75-year-old knees and hips are going to need replacement soon, you might figure on moving into an independent living facility when golfing is no longer an option.
+So if the home you're looking at is, say, a condo by a golf course, but your doctor says that your 75-year-old knees and hips are going to need replacement soon, you might figure on moving into an independent living facility as soon as golfing is no longer an option.
 In that case, looking for rentals might pencil out better.

-In some markets, like New York City and San Jose, it could take more than 15 years for buying to beat renting (at least on paper).
-That's a long time to spend in the hole compared to renting—and that's assuming the home appreciates on schedule, which is never certain.
+In some markets, it can take more than 15 years for buying to beat renting (at least on paper).
+That's a long time to spend in the hole compared to renting—and that's assuming the home appreciates on a steady schedule, which is never certain.

-But they also come with a new set of expenses that need to be factored into your budget, namely monthly fees that can be as high as what some people pay in rent, and "special assessments" when emergencies come along.
+But they also come with a new set of expenses to factor into your budget, namely monthly fees that can be as high as what some people pay in rent, and "special assessments" when emergencies come along.
 See Nolo's articles on Buying a New Home or One in a Development for more information.

 As for how to finance your home purchase, be sure to read Buying a House Near Retirement Age: Should I Take Out Mortgage or Pay All Cash?.